Op10.04-13 Ensuring Confidentiality

 PHI.
 This includes telephone conversations.
 If there is no way to prevent being overheard,

 a specific code shall be used to identify an individual such as chart number, or patient

 The employee or student shall make every effort to keep the volume level of all participants low enough so as to not be overheard.

 - Conversations shall involve using only the first name of an individual whenever possible.

-- Wireless/cellular and cordless telephones shall be used for communicating PHI only if necessary.
+- Wireless/cellular and cordless telephones shall be used for communicating PHI only

 - Home cordless telephones can be monitored up to one mile away.
 The employee or student shall switch to their regular landline telephone (if available) or digital cellular telephone for increased security if they receive a call on a cordless telephone.
 Employees and students shall not communicate PHI on a cordless telephone, unless using a code specified in 4.b.